West African Vodún: Creating and maintaining shrines

 Plant material is often used in building shrines, with specific leaves being important in the process.
 Offerings may be given to a tree from which material is harvested.
 Shrines may also include material from endangered species, including leopard hides, bird eggs, parrot feathers, insects, and elephant ivory.
 Various foreign initiates, while trying to leave West Africa, have found material intended for their shrines confiscated at airport customs.

 In a ritual that typically incorporates divination, sacrifices, and leaf baths for both the objects and the practitioner, the spirit is installed within these shrines.
 It is the objects added, and the rituals performed while adding them, that are deemed to give the spirit its earthly power.

 An animal will usually be sacrificed to ensure the spirit manifests within the shrine; it is believed that the animal charges the spirit's acɛ, which gives the shrine life.
-For shrines to Lɛgbà, for instance, a rooster force-fed red palm oil will often by buried alive at the spot where the shrine is to be built.
+For shrines to Lɛgbà, for instance, a rooster force-fed red palm oil will often be buried alive at the spot where the shrine is to be built.

 When praying at a shrine, it is customary for a worshipper to leave a gift of money for the spirits.
 There are often also pots around it in which offerings may be placed.
 Wooden stakes may be impaled into the floor around the shrine as part of an individual's petition.

 In this material form, the spirits must be maintained, fed, and cared for.

 Offerings and prayers will be directed towards the shrine as a means of revitalising its power.
 At many shrines, years of dried blood and palm oil have left a patina across the shrine and offering vessels.
 Some have been maintained for hundreds of years.
 Shrines may also be adorned and embellished with new objects gifted by devotees.
-Shrines of Yalódè for instance may be adorned in brass bracelets, and those of Xɛbyosò with carved wooden axes.
+Shrines of Yalódè for instance may be adorned in brass bracelets, and those of Xɛbiosoò with carved wooden axes.
 Although these objects are not seen as part of the spirit's material body itself, they are thought to carry the deity's divine essence.